Get Help from Bob Vila

 - Inspirational Photo Galleries

 When most homeowners refer to a “waterbug,” they’re actually employing a delicate colloquialism for an insect whose mere name induces squirms: the cockroach.
 (To be sure, there are actual water bugs—bugs that live in or on water.
 These true water bugs include insects of the infraorder Nepomorpha, some of which can grow to almost 5 inches in length.
 Be grateful you don’t see a few of those scurrying under the fridge when you turn on the kitchen light!)
 Our standard-issue household cockroaches earned the nickname “waterbug” for their tendency to cluster near water sources.
 This predilection is entirely understandable: A cockroach can live for a month without food, but it can’t last more than a week without water.
 While roaches (often also known as palmetto bugs) generally prefer to live outside, they are—much to the annoyance of homeowners everywhere—attracted to damp indoor environments, such as kitchens and bathrooms.
-Fortunately, a few key extermination practices and a few lifestyle tweaks might help rid you of this pest population for good.
+Fortunately, a few key extermination practices and a few lifestyle tweaks might help you in the quest for how to get rid of waterbugs for good.

 MATERIALS AND TOOLS